 On December 5, 2006, Gwen Stefani released her second solo album, The Sweet Escape.
 With Stefani busy with a national tour in 2007, No Doubt has begun initial work on a new album without her and plans to complete it after Gwen's tour is over.

-In May of 2009, No Doubt embarked on it's first tour in five years, enlisting Paramore as its opening act.
-The Sounds, Janelle Monae and Bedouin Soundclash rotated as the third band on the bill.
+In May of 2009, No Doubt will embark on it's first tour in five years, enlisting Paramore as its opening act.
+The Sounds, Janelle Monae and Bedouin Soundclash will rotate as the third band on the bill.
 "The whole reason for going on this tour was to have fun, try on all our favorite songs again and to get inspired to make new music," said Gwen Stefani.
 "It feels good to be all together again."